artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 * **Examine contents**: runs `Bulk Extractor`_.

-* **Create SIP from transfer**: gives users the chance to send the transfer to the :ref:`Backlog tab <manage-backlog>`, where it can be stored for processing later.
+* **Create SIP from transfer**: gives users the chance to send the transfer to the :ref:`Backlog tab <backlog>`, where it can be stored for processing later.
 Using the backlog also gives users a chance to carry out :ref:`appraisal <appraisal>` tasks.
 Alternately, the user can turn the transferred material into a SIP and send it along to the :ref:`Ingest